ULTRA-VIPER-156/C-Basics/README.md

 3. Submit a pull request with a detailed description of your changes.

 ## 📄 License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the file for details.

 ## 💬 Feedback
 If you have suggestions, questions, or improvements, feel free to open an issue or reach out directly.